KocSistem/aks-workshop/README.md

 Azure Kubernetes Workshop Guide
 ===
-In this lab, you’ll go through tasks that will help you master the basic and more advanced topics required to deploy a multi-container application to Kubernetes on [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/?wt.mc_id=aksworkshop).
+In this guide, you'll go through tasks that will help you master the basic and more advanced topics required to deploy a multi-container application to Kubernetes on [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/en-us/services/kubernetes-service/?wt.mc_id=aksworkshop).

 Some of the things you'll be going through:

 * Kubernetes deployments, services and ingress
 * Deploying MongoDB using Helm version 3
-* Azure Container Registry to push/pull your private images
+* Provision Azure Container Registry and push / pull your private docker images
 * Azure Monitor for Containers, Horizontal Pod Autoscaler(HPA) and Cluster Autoscaler
+* Service Mesh with Linkerd

 ## Prerequisites
 The following are the basic requirements to **start** the labs.
 Individual labs may have other requirements that will be listed within the lab.